DamnVulnerableCryptoApp/DamnVulnerableCryptoApp/backend/src/documentation/padding-oracle.md

 The output is another padding but with a different decrypted value **2D** since we change the last byte of C1.

-If we continue to increment the last of C1 (until FF) we will find for sure a value that matches a valid padding sequence.
+If we continue to increment the last byte of C1 (until FF) we will find for sure a value that matches a valid padding sequence.
 When this value is hit it will produce a successful response.
 This value is unique, so the response will be different than the other 255 values.

 Pay attention to the following case.